When to Travel to Charleston, South Carolina: Seasonal & Monthly Weather Guide

 June is the start of hurricane season; don’t be surprised if your plans get disrupted by stormy weather.
 Make sure you have the right travel insurance and follow safety advice.

-Events wind down in June, but you can still attend Spoleto, America’s premier performing arts festival.
-Alongside this, you also have Pico Spoleto, a celebration of Southeastern USA arts, literature, and performance.
+Events wind down in June, but you can still attend Spoleto, America’s premier performing arts festival, which often continues into the first week or so of the month.
+Alongside this is Piccolo Spoleto, a celebration of Southeastern USA arts, literature, and performance.

 July

 July is Charleston’s hottest month.
-The oppressive heat of the summer has set in.
-Average highs are 91°F, and humidity reaches 98% by the end of the month.
+The oppressive heat of the summer has set in, and, in our opinion, it’s not a great time to visit.
+Average highs are 91°F (33°C), and humidity reaches 98% by the end of the month.

 United States Customs House in July

 Beach and sailing days are a must in July, but book last minute in case a storm rolls in.
-Sea temperatures are ideal for swimming at 82°F to 84°F. You’ll need plenty of water, loose-fitting clothes, bug spray, and a high-SPF sunscreen.
+Sea temperatures are ideal for swimming at 82°F to 84°F (28°C to 29°C).
+Don’t forget to bring along plenty of water, loose-fitting clothes, bug spray, and a high-SPF sunscreen.

-Days usually start off sunny and grow progressively overcast.
+When we’ve passed through Charleston in summer, we’ve noticed that days usually start off sunny and grow progressively overcast.
 Expect the city to be busy during the 4th of July celebrations.
-Embrace the tropical climate at the Charleston Margarita Festival and Caribbean Jerk Festival.
+Embrace the tropical climate at the Caribbean Jerk Festival at Riverfront Park.

 August

 August offers little respite from the heat.
-Daily highs are around 86°F, and humidity is still at 93% by the end of the month.
+Daily highs are around 86°F (30°C), and humidity is still at 93% by the end of the month.
 August is Charleston’s rainiest month.
 Afternoons bring welcome showers and storms, providing a short but welcome break from the heat.

 Fountain in Waterfront Park Charleston in August

-There aren’t many organized events in August since the oppressive temperatures make large crowds impractical.
-Most festivals are in the evening and concentrated around the further away waterside locations.
+We’re hardly surprised that there aren’t many organized events in August since the oppressive temperatures make large crowds impractical.
+Most festivals are in the evening and concentrated around further away waterside locations.

-Enjoy the Reggae Nights Summer Concert Series or sip drinks among the fishes during Beer From Here at the South Carolina Aquarium.
+Enjoy the Reggae Nights Summer Concert Series at James Island County Park or sip drinks among the fish during Beer From Here at the South Carolina Aquarium.

 September

 Temperatures remain high in September.
-Average highs are 82°F, and humidity levels are around 75%.
+Average highs are 82°F (28°C), and humidity levels are around 75%.
 The heat brings lingering summer crowds looking for some last-minute sun.
-Hurricane season progresses into the month, so it’s still a risky time to visit if you want guaranteed clear days.
+Hurricane season progresses into the month, so we still think it’s a risky time to visit if you want guaranteed clear days.

 Old Town White Trolley in September

-Labor Day weekend kickstarts Charleston’s fall event calendar.
-Get a taste of the city’s jazz heritage at the Charleston Lowcountry Jazz Festival and feast on all the best southern food during Restaurant Week.
+Labor Day weekend kicks off Charleston’s fall event calendar.
+Get a taste of the city’s jazz heritage at the Lowcountry Jazz Festival and feast on all the tastiest Southern food during the fall edition of Restaurant Week.

 October

 The heat is bearable again by October.
-Daily highs average 77°F, but humidity is at 73%.
-It’s a little colder, but water activities are still possible with a water temperature of about 78°F. Some days are warmer than others, so pack lots of layers to give you options for all weather.
+Daily highs average 77°F (25°C), but humidity is at 73%.
+It’s a little colder, but water activities are still possible with a water temperature of about 78°F (26°C).
+Some days in October are warmer than others, so we’d suggest packing lots of layers to give you options for all weather.

 The charming city is the perfect backdrop for seasonal fun.
 Embrace the spooky season with ghost tours through haunted houses and cemeteries in the Charleston Historic District and the French Quarter.